andrewritchie05/Titanic_Medium_Article/README.md

 # Titanic - Medium Article
-Dataset for my Medium article on the Titanic Dataset
+Datasets for my Medium article on the Titanic Dataset